Episode 2: All-at-sea with a Beaufighter

 If you've been paying these rambling posts the scant attention they rightly deserve, you'll know that the inspiration for this subject initially came from a well-thumbed first edition copy of C.F.
 Rawnsley and Robert Wright's 'Nightfighter'.

-I recently re-read it and found it a starchy 1950s account of the nocturnal air war.
-I'm not sure if it was my own state of mind but the tale of life as a gunner-turned radar operator and all-round lesser mortal in the rigid social class system of the 1940s RAF grated.
+I recently re-read it as part of the inspiration process, and found it a starchy 1950s account of the nocturnal air war.
+I'm not sure if it was my own state of mind, but this time around, the tale of life as a gunner-turned radar operator and all-round lesser mortal in the rigid social class system of the 1940s RAF grated with me.

-As luck (or online history spying algorithms) would have it, I was wandering around Pinterest looking for detail shots of black Beaus and came across a poor image of an all white sea-going Beau.
-Armed to the teeth with armour piercing rockets and sporting a fragile looking ASV 'Yagi' array, this shouted "go on, you know you want to" In a pickled egg and a pint of Theakston's old Peculier type of voice. (for some reason, I equate these hairy looking aeroplanes to 'manly' persuits like supping ale and scoffing vinegary things).
+As luck (or online cookie history spying algorithms) would have it, I was wandering around Pinterest looking for detail shots of black Beaus and came across a poor image of an all white sea-going Beau.
+Armed to the teeth with armour piercing rockets and sporting a fragile looking ASV 'Yagi' array.

 The Tamiya Beau comes with almost everything needed to model this particular version, in fact only the aerial array is missing.
 The image is a limited reference source and due to the poor exposure, contrasty print and lack of image detail, there's a fair amount of 'filling in the blanks' to be done.